rBrenick/extract-quickmemo/README.md

 5. Run this commmand: python extract_files.py

+# Result
-.txt files with the content should be output into *extract_quickmemo\quickmemo_output*
+.txt files with the note contents should be output into *extract_quickmemo\quickmemo_output*